andrewchilds/slack-notify/README.md

   }
 });

-// The `fields` object is custom shorthand for the `attachments` array, which is also supported:
+// The `fields` object is custom shorthand for the `attachments` array:

 slack.alert({
   text: 'Current server stats',